benjaminmayo/merchantkit/README.md

 ## Project Goals

 - Straightforward, concise, API to support non-consumable, consumable and subscription In-App Purchases.
 - No external dependencies beyond what Apple ships with iOS.
-Right now, the project only links Foundation and StoreKit.
+Right now, the project links Foundation and StoreKit.
+It ships with OpenSSL as a static library.
 - Prioritise developer convenience and accessibility over security.
 MerchantKit users accept that some level of piracy is inevitable and not worth chasing.
 - Do-whatever-you-want open source license.
 - Compatibility with latest Swift version using idiomatic language constructs.